flux-framework/flux-core/doc/man1/flux-shell.rst

   ``cpu-affinity`` shell option to ``per-task``.

 **shell.options.verbose**
-  Current flux-shell verbosity.
+  Current :program:`flux shell` verbosity.
 This value may be changed at runtime, e.g. ``shell.options.verbose = 2`` to set maximum verbosity.

 **shell.info**
   Returns a Lua table of shell information obtained via